Cover Letter Mastery

 Dear Dr. [Medical Director Name],

 In my last role, I managed a panel of 800+ patients independently.
 I diagnosed and treated chronic conditions including diabetes, hypertension, and COPD.
-My patient satisfaction scores averaged 4.8/5, and my HbA1c control rates for diabetic patients improved from 58% to 82% in 10 months.
+My patient satisfaction scores averaged 4.8/5, and my HbA1c control rates improved from 58% to 82% in 10 months.

 I prescribe independently in [State] and hold DEA registration.
 I’m credentialed with Medicare, Medicaid, and most major commercial insurers.